 To install outside air use 3" non-combustible flex pipe.
-There is a break-away hole on the rear panel of the stove which must be removed to connect the flex pipe.
-The maximum length run of this pipe is 15 feet.
-If a longer run is needed the size must be increased to 3".
-Termination Cap part number 1-10-08542 should be used to keep birds, rodents, etc.out of the pipe unless the Harman wall passthrough is being used.
+There is a break-away hole on the rear panel of the P68 stove which must be removed before connecting the flex pipe.
+The pipe should be run outside and terminate to the side or below the vent pipe outlet so the flue outlet is more than 12" from the Termination Cap.
+The Termination Cap should be used to keep birds, rodents, etc. out of the pipe.